mikejkelley/retroPieBackgroundMusic/README.md

 `mkdir ~/RetroPie/roms/music`

 Putting it in the roms folder should take care of permission issues.
-Now in Windows explorer, type in \\retropie and navigate to roms/music and copy your music into the folder.
+Now in Windows explorer, type in \\RETROPIE and navigate to \roms\music and copy your music into the folder.

 Set Volume System Wide<br>
 That's great for the music, but what about the games?
 We want to set game sounds volume to 67% too.
 Here's how: